- What is ILLiad?

-Alumni borrowers with standard level borrowing privileges, other special users and all visitors must request Interlibrary Loan services through their own local public, academic or corporate libraries.
+Alumni borrowers registered with basic library privileges, other special users and all visitors must request Interlibrary Loan services through their own local public, academic or corporate libraries.
 Members of other institutions closely affiliated with CASE should contact the following for assistance:

 How is ILLiad better than traditional ILL systems?

 - You will find it easier to submit your interlibrary loan requests.
 With ILLiad, you enter your name, address, and other personal information into the system only once, at the time of your first request.

 - Your request will be handled more rapidly and accurately as problems relating to misinterpretation of hand-written requests are eliminated.

 - You can get many of your photocopies more quickly through Electronic Delivery.

 - You can get information about the status of your request through the Web at any time from any location without having to call the ILL Department.

 - Library personnel are able to serve you better because all data about your request and its handling is stored in a searchable database.
 We are able to respond quickly to your inquiries about your request.
 We are also able to gather statistical information about the performance of the libraries that lend to us, enabling us to make better decisions when choosing a lender to supply an item.